 Chaplain Michael Vosburg

 Chaplain Michael Vosburg believes in following his heart.
 Always seeing potential and passionate by nature, when he became a Christian, he decided that he would follow that heart into Christian service.
-A newer chaplain with GraceInside, just starting in May of 2014, Chaplain Vosburg had volunteered at the S1 community he now serves for more than five years.
+Starting in May of 2014 as the Chaplain to Greensville S1, Chaplain Vosburg had volunteered at the S1 community for more than five years.
 At Greensville Correctional Center, a level 3 facility, three separate prison buildings occupy the compound, labeled S1, S2 and S3.
-The assignment to serve S1 also includes a level 1 work center outside the gates.
+The assignment to serve S1 also included a level 1 work center outside the gates.
+In May of 2018, Chaplain Vosburg became the chaplain to Deerfield Correctional Center – our geriatric prison.

 “I’ve been labeled a “grace” preacher so when we took the name GraceInside, I knew it was confirmation!
 I have always been about who we are right now – not who you were, but who you are going to be because of what Christ has done!
 I have a calling on my life to be here.
 I believe that God has given me grace to be able to reach those who are lost and struggling with attachments such as addiction and things of that nature.
 Our services are very, very powerful.
 God has blessed me to be able to see the transformation of the lives of people right here.
 It is a blessing to be able to see lives transformed through Christ.”